-- Does the applicant follow up on responses received by making further requests - Does the applicant question the content of records received by making further access requests - Does the applicant question whether records or information exist when told they do not - Can the requests be seen as a continuum of previous requests rather than in isolation - [15] Depending on the nature of the case, one factor alone or multiple factors in concert with each other can lead to the first part of the test being met. - [16] There is an important distinction to be drawn between overlap and repetition.
+- Does the applicant question the content of records received by making further access requests - Does the applicant question whether records or information exist when told they do not - Can the requests be seen as a continuum of previous requests rather than in isolation8

+[15] Depending on the nature of the case, one factor alone or multiple factors in concert with each other can lead to the first part of the test being met.

+[16] There is an important distinction to be drawn between overlap and repetition.
 Where there is overlap between requests that are made at the same time, only one search will be required for all of the overlapping requests.
 Where more than one request has been made for the same information at more than one time, more than one search will be required for the same information.
-The latter is repetitious; the former is not. - [17] Evidence of previous requests is relevant to the determination of whether the current request is repetitious.
-The fact that an applicant makes numerous requests does not mean that the requests are repetitious, as long as they are not requesting essentially the same information. - [18] It is possible to have a repetitious request without there being an abuse of the right of access.
+The latter is repetitious; the former is not.9

+[17] Evidence of previous requests is relevant to the determination of whether the current request is repetitious.10 The fact that an applicant makes numerous requests does not mean that the requests are repetitious, as long as they are not requesting essentially the same information.11

+[18] It is possible to have a repetitious request without there being an abuse of the right of access.
 For example, applicants are not always sure how to word their access requests and may submit additional requests to pinpoint the specific records they are seeking.
 Although the requests may be repetitious, it would not be an abuse of the right of access.
-Such a situation would be better handled through the duty to assist and clarification with the applicant. - [19] A request is repetitive when a request for the same records or information is submitted more than once.
+Such a situation would be better handled through the duty to assist and clarification with the applicant.12

+[19] A request is repetitive when a request for the same records or information is submitted more than once.
 "Systematic" involves a pattern of conduct that is regular or deliberate.
 The number of requests of a similar scope over a period of time or a repeated request for substantially the same information may indicate a repetitive or systematic course of action.
-Access legislation was not intended to allow an applicant to resubmit the same or similar access requests to a public body simply because of dissatisfaction with a response. - [20] One of the main purposes of the legislation is to allow citizens to obtain access to the records and information that the government retains about them.
+Access legislation was not intended to allow an applicant to resubmit the same or similar access requests to a public body simply because of dissatisfaction with a response.13

+[20] One of the main purposes of the legislation is to allow citizens to obtain access to the records and information that the government retains about them.
 The purpose is transparency and to allow a citizen to correct any information the government has about them that is incorrect.
+There is no need to obtain duplicate or triplicate copies of a document to achieve this purpose.
+One copy is sufficient.14

-&lt;sup>8 Office of the New Brunswick Information and Privacy Commissioner (NB IPC) Interpretation Bulletin, Section 15

-- Permission to disregard access request.
+8 Office of the New Brunswick Information and Privacy Commissioner (NB IPC) Interpretation Bulletin, Section 15 - Permission to disregard access request.

-&lt;sup>9 AB IPC Request to Disregard F2019-RTD-01 at p.
+9 AB IPC Request to Disregard F2019-RTD-01 at p.
 10.

-&lt;sup>10 AB IPC Request to Disregard F2019-RTD-01 at p.
+10 AB IPC Request to Disregard F2019-RTD-01 at p.
 9.

-&lt;sup>11 BC IPC Order F23-37, para 45.
+11 BC IPC Order F23-37, para 45.

-&lt;sup>12 NL IPC Applying to the Commissioner for Approval to Disregard an Access to Information Request, page 3.
+12 NL IPC Applying to the Commissioner for Approval to Disregard an Access to Information Request, page 3.

-&lt;sup>13 NL IPC Applying to the Commissioner for Approval to Disregard an Access to Information Request, page 4.
+13 NL IPC Applying to the Commissioner for Approval to Disregard an Access to Information Request, page 4.